Helping households manage food waste (Best Presentation)

 1. The prototype lacked feedback to indicate an action was done successfully in the inventory (”How do I know if an item has been deleted?”)

-2. The thin, color-coded bar to the left of each food item wasn't obvious as a category-grouping method for food (e.g. vegetables, meat, dairy).
+2. The color codes weren't obvious as a category-grouping method for food (e.g. vegetables, meat, dairy).

-We asked 4 testers to complete the same tasks while narrating their thoughts out loud.
+We asked 4 different testers to complete the same tasks while narrating their thoughts out loud.

 These were our most significant usability issues:

-To address our user testing results from the cognitive walkthrough and think aloud, we decided to prioritize the following changes:
+To address our user testing results from the cognitive walkthrough and think aloud, we prioritized the following changes:

 How can we help our stakeholders understand our users?